 The demand for products that consume less energy, and ultimately result in lower emissions, is ever increasing.
-Our customers wish to lower their impact on the environment while also reducing operating energy costs.
+Our customers wish to lower their impact on the environment while also reducing operating costs.
 Lexmark invests in developing energy efficient products to not only fulfill our customer's expectations, but also extend the impact of our environmental efforts far beyond what we can do within our walls.

 External standards and specifications help shape Lexmark designs.
-Lexmark products transitioned to ENERGY STAR V3.0 in 2019.
-Due to our continued focus on developing energy efficient products, the majority of Lexmark products were able to maintain ENERGY STAR certification through the transition to the more rigorous V3.0.
-Lexmark targets low power consumption in sleep mode.
-Products announced after 2012 have a power consumption of 4 watts or less, many having less than 2 watts in response to the 2019 EU requirements (European Union EC 801/2013).
-To further save energy, products either enable Hibernate mode or auto-off when not in use for an extended period.
+Many Lexmark products meet ENERGY STAR® requirements and ecodesign power consumption requirements of electronic equipment according to European Union requirements (EC 801/2013).
+Lexmark products save energy by lowering power consumption after a period of inactivity with many consuming less than 2 watts of power in sleep mode.
+To further save, energy, products either enable Hibernate mode or auto-off when not in use for an extended period.
+In 2020, over 87 percent of Lexmark printer and multifunction product models held ENERGY STAR certification.
 For more information on European Union EC 801/2013, see Product Certifications.